-Becton Dickinson and Company's (BDX) CEO Tom Polen on Q2 2020 Results - Earnings Call Transcript

 Kristen Stewart

 I just wanted to kind of ask a little bit more and dive into just kind of what you are seeing just kind of on the medication management side, just with the puts and takes there.
-So I was just kind of curious just in terms of with medical necessity and just kind of what you are seeing with the increase on sets and whatnot.
-I know you talked about the $70 million and kind of infer that that was not something we should extrapolate going forward.
-I’m just kind of curious as to, I guess, why not seem kind of a continued benefit for that kind of product line.
-I guess, we had all hoped that since you were getting medical necessity that that could be something that we could expect to continue for the rest of the year.
-And maybe just any additional details that you could give on that a little bit of slippage on that 510 K.
+So, I was just kind of curious just in terms of -- with medical necessity and just kind of what you are seeing with the increase on sets and whatnot.
+I know you talked about the $70 million and kind of inferred that that was not something we should extrapolate going forward.
+I’m just kind of curious as to, I guess, why not assume kind of a continued benefit for that kind of product line.
+I guess, we had all hoped that since you were getting medical necessity that that could be something that we could expect to continue for the rest of the year, and maybe just any additional details that you could give on that, a little bit of slippage on that 510 K.

-If there’s anything you can add that’d be helpful.
+If there’s anything you can add, that’d be helpful.
 Thank you.

 Tom Polen

 Hey Kristen, this is Tom.
 Good question.
-So let me talk about maybe the 510K piece first and then I can turn it over to Chris to give a little bit more color on the financial components there.
-So on the 510K, the main factor there that that really drove the commentary around the delay is of course one of the biggest areas of testing which we have to complete as part of the filing is human factor testing.
-So that’s for those not familiar with it, that’s going to – all the variety of people who could be using the pump, training naive healthcare workers, people who aren’t familiar with using the pump, having them use the instructions for use and be able to successfully make infusions.
+So let me talk about maybe the 510(k) piece first, and then I can turn it over to Chris to give a little bit more color on the financial components there.
+So, on the 510(k), the main factor there that really drove the commentary around the delay is, of course one of the biggest areas of testing which we have to complete as part of the filing is human factor testing.
+So that’s -- for those not familiar with it, that’s going to – all the variety of people who could be using the pump, training naive healthcare workers, people who aren’t familiar with using the pump, having them use the instructions for use and be able to successfully make infusions.

-Of course in a pandemic, it’s more challenging to access the nursing staff, et cetera, to get that done in a timely way.
+Of course in a pandemic, it’s more challenging to access the nursing staff, et cetera, to get that testing done in a timely way.
 So that’s the number one main item.
-And then in addition, we are evaluating feedback that we got from that 483 to understand are there any implications to the 510K submission.
+And then in addition, we are evaluating feedback that we got from that 483 to understand are there any implications to the 510(k) submission.
 It’s too early to comment or there’s nothing that’s specific from that, but it’s something that we’re evaluating.
-Again, we’re continuing to work very collaboratively with the FDA and we’ll provide you an update on the August earnings call.
-Again, we’re very focused on getting that in as soon as possible, but we’re also extremely focused on making sure that it gets done right so that once it does get submitted, it can go through the process as fast as possible.
+Again, we’re continuing to work very collaboratively with the FDA, and we’ll provide you an update on the August earnings call.
+Again, we’re very focused on getting that in as soon as possible, but we’re also extremely focused on making sure that it gets done right, so that once it does get submitted, it can go through the process as fast as possible.
 Right?

 So, let me turn it over to Chris just to give an update on the numbers.
-And just maybe one caveat is I think the $70 million that you referred to, that’s a net number in MMS that has a higher number for infusion that’s partially offset by some takes in other areas.
+And just maybe one caveat is, I think the $70 million that you referred to, that’s a net number in MMS that has a higher number for infusion that’s partially offset by some takes in other areas.

 Chris Reidy

 That’s exactly right.
-So, I guess the way to think about this is in the second quarter we had $10 million of medical necessity that really wasn’t COVID-related, that was kind of normal medical necessity that we would have expected when we gave guidance last quarter.
+So, I guess the way to think about this is, in the second quarter we had $10 million of medical necessity that really wasn’t COVID-related, that was kind of normal medical necessity that we would have expected when we gave guidance last quarter.
 We had something similar to that in the month of April as well.
-But above and beyond that, we had a spike in medical necessity for Alaris Pumps as you might imagine in, the peak of the fight against the pandemic.
+But above and beyond that, we had a spike in medical necessity for Alaris Pumps as you might imagine in the peak of the fight against the pandemic.

-And so that spiked, we did have a bit of offset from the Pyxis installations and Rowa installations, et cetera.
-But the bulk of that was the spike and the Alaris.
-Now, as we look going forward, we would expect that that spike to abate somewhat.
+And so that spiked, we did have a bit of offset from the Pyxis installations and Rowa installations, et cetera, but the bulk of that was the spike in the Alaris.
+Now, as we look going forward, we would expect that spike to abate somewhat.
 Not completely, but we would expect it to abate in May and in June and not be at the same levels as it was in April.
-We would also expect to see a little bit of a spike in the deferral Pyxis and Rowa installations and keep that – that would keep going.
+We would also expect to see a little bit of a spike in the deferral of Pyxis and Rowa installations and keep that – that would keep going.
 So that would offset.

 So as you think about the next few months, we just wanted to make sure people were clear that we would expect that $70 million to come down in May and June.